Ooma pricing, features, and limitations: Everything to know in 2026

 2. Easy to connect with your existing tools

-OpenPhone seamlessly integrates with the tools you’re already using, which leads to less work for your team and more efficiency.
-We connect to more than 7,000 third-party apps, so you can put more work on autopilot.
+Quo seamlessly integrates with the tools you already use, reducing work for your team and improving efficiency.
+We connect to more than 8,000 third-party apps, so you can put more work on autopilot.

-Our Zapier integration, which can help you create automated workflows, is available on our Starter plan.
+Our Zapier and Make integrations, which can help you create automated workflows, are available on our Starter plan.
 You can also integrate with email, Slack, and your Google contacts or set up webhooks if you need more flexibility.

 3. Get clear insights into your team’s performance

 It’s not easy to get visibility and context using Ooma.
-With Quo (formerly OpenPhone), however, you can do so on every plan.
+With Quo, however, you can do so on every plan.

 We make it easy to: